awsdocs/amazon-redshift-developer-guide/doc_source/vacuum-managing-volume-of-unmerged-rows.md

  (6 rows)
 ```

 The merge\_increments column gives an indication of the amount of data that was merged for each vacuum operation\.
-If the number of merge increments over consecutive vacuums increases in proportion to the growth in table size, that is an indication that each vacuum operation is remerging an increasing number of rows in the table because the existing and newly sorted regions overlap\.
+If the number of merge increments over consecutive vacuums increases in proportion to the growth in table size, it indicates that each vacuum operation is remerging an increasing number of rows in the table because the existing and newly sorted regions overlap\.